JinyuanSun/DDGScan/README.md

 Structures downloaded from RCSB could be erroneous.
 One of the biggest problems that will directly affect energy calculation is breaks in chains.
 Here I implemented a loop closure module using **modeller**, a great software with a very long history, as backend.
 Due to their licenses, I cannot redistribute them here :worried: !
 To our glad, **openmm** is open source!
 So the glass is half full :smiley: .
+Here is a good news, the ABACUS2 is now available at https://zenodo.org/record/4533424.

 To install it, clone this repo and add it to PATH:
 ```bash